Wash it and squash it!

-What happens to your plastic bottles?
+What happens to your plastic?

 - Once we have collected your plastic bottles, glass and cans they are transported to Lancashire’s materials recycling facility (MRF) at Leyland for sorting into the different streams.